IF YOU HAVE QUESTIONS RELATED YOUR RIGHTS, YOU CAN CONTACT OUR DATA PROTECTION OFFICER AT email@example.com or by contact form on our website.

 We use aggregated, non-identifying, electronic data collected from use of our Sites and Services to operate, analyze, improve, and develop our Sites and Services.
 This information is not used to inform decisions about specific individuals; rather, it is processed to understand how different categories of users interact with our Sites and Services so that we can consistently improve the same for Customers.

-We never knowingly collect or solicit any information from anyone of 13 years and younger.
-The Sites and Services are not directed at nor made look to appeal to such persons.
-Parents or guardians that believe that We hold information about their children aged 13 and under may contact Us at email@example.com
+We never knowingly collect, process or solicit any information from anyone of 16 years and younger.
+The information society services (“Services”) on our sites are neither offered directly nor intend to appeal to such persons.
+Parents or parental responsibility holders who believe that We directly offer Services to or process personal data of their children aged 16and under may contact Our DPO at email@example.com

 10. Our commitment